Umbra-00/Project-Test/README.md

 ### 2. Model Development

-*   **What You'll Learn:** Building and optimizing advanced ML models, a core skill for top-tier roles.
+*   **Delivered :** Building and optimizing advanced ML models, a core skill for top-tier roles.
 *   **Tasks:**
     *   Create a recommendation system (e.g., matrix factorization) using Scikit-learn or TensorFlow.
     *   Integrate an LLM (e.g., Hugging Face's transformers) to generate quizzes or summaries.